 And now we are here in 2016 with three events ahead of us, we are taking this nation by storm and spreading our message!
 Through this whole journey there have been so many people to thank and be grateful for.
 So many people behind the scenes that text encouragement or email for support.
 They are all just as important as the black belt that teaches, everyone that is a part of this is just as important as the other.
 But as we focus on the future and the goals we want to accomplish let's not forget why we started.
 We started this out of pure tragedy, we started this out of pain, we started this because a beautiful little blue eyed boy was taken from us.
 So no matter where we go, where we are, or what we accomplish.
 We will always carry in our hearts the beautiful little butterfly that loved to cuddle, make purple dots, and a smile that will never diminish.
 We will always Roll for Dylan!

-I have been training under Rob Magao for the last six years.
+I have been training under Rob Magao for the last nine years.
 Rob's support and guidance on and off the mat has been invaluable on my journey.

 This has been an amazing journey and without the support of amazing people we wouldn't be where we are today.

 Piet Wilhelm was on of the first people to reach out from outside CT to ask what he could do to help.
 Piet coming to CT was instrumental in the creation of Blackbelts for Butterflies.

 Robert Defranco was also one of the first black belts to come to our state in our time of need.
 Holding autism close to his heart and wanting to do more he came for our first charity seminar and has returned several times to CT.